 For all streams and observations of ammonia and nitrate (n=201), no observations exceeded the PWQO and CWQG.
 When converted, un-ionized ammonia levels were found to be 0.0028 mg/L, much lower than the 0.02 mg/L PWQO and 0.019 mg/L CWQG threshold.
-The highest nitrate level found was 0.63 mg/L (Table 6.5), much lower than the 3.0 mg/L CWQG limit.
-Unlike lake water, TKN was more variable and lower for the amount contributed to total nitrogen, ranging from 14 to 97 %.
+The highest nitrate level found was 2.1 mg/L (Table 5.5), lower than the 3.0 mg/L CWQG limit.
+Unlike lake water, TKN was more variable and lower for the amount contributed to total nitrogen, ranging from 20 to 97 %.
 Less TKN and more nitrate is common for undisturbed water and is attributed to microorganism converting ammonia into nitrate.
-The historical range of TKN by MOE (1972) is 0.59 to 1.6 mg/L which is lower than the range found in our monitoring (range = <0.1 to 3.3 mg/L) (Table 6.5), suggesting that increases in nitrogen input has occurred since 1972.
+The historical range of TKN by MOE (1972) is 0.59 to 1.6 mg/L which is lower than the range found in our monitoring (range = <0.1 to 3.3 mg/L) (Table 5.5), suggesting that increases in nitrogen input has occurred since 1972.
 Similarly to the above, the establishment of rooted plants is an important intake for nitrogen, this uptake by rooted plants helps keep rapid algae blooms controllable.
-In conclusion, Lake Dalrymple streams exhibit excellent water quality for ammonia and nitrate and that from the results, have no significant concerns.
+In conclusion, Lake Dalrymple streams exhibit excellent water quality for ammonia and nitrate and based on the results, there are no significant concerns.